Canardoux/flutter_sound/doc/pages/guides/guides_lite-full.md

 ## Using flutter_ffmpeg

 If your app needs to use flutter_ffmpeg, you must use the LITE flavor of Flutter Sound.
-The FULL flavor will give you many duplicates symbols erros during the link-edit
+The FULL flavor will give you many duplicates symbols errors during the link-edit